openshift-service-mesh/sail-operator/docs/ossm/cert-manager/README.md

   - community cert-manager Operator 1.11 or later
   - cert-manager 1.11 or later
 - OpenShift Service Mesh Operator 3.0 or later
-- istio-csr 0.6.0 or later
 - `IstioCNI` instance is running in the cluster
 - [istioctl](https://istio.io/latest/docs/setup/install/istioctl/) is installed
 - [jq](https://github.com/jqlang/jq) is installed
 - [helm](https://helm.sh/docs/intro/install/) is installed

-## Installing cert-manager
+## Integrating cert-manager with Service Mesh

-You can install the cert-manager tool to manage the lifecycle of TLS certificates and ensure that they are valid and up-to-date.
-If you are running Istio in your environment, you can also install the istio-csr certificate authority (CA) server, which handles certificate signing requests (CSR) from Istio proxies.
-The istio-csr CA delegates signing to the cert-manager tool, which delegates to the configured CA.
+You can integrate cert-manager with your Service Mesh by deploying istio-csr and then creating an `Istio` resource that uses istio-csr to process workload and controlplane certificate signing requests.
+The procedure below creates a self signed `Issuer`, but any other `Issuer` can be used instead.

 ### Procedure